SDM-TIB/PRISM/README.md

-# PRISM: Neuro-Symbolic Explanations for Link Prediction over Knowledge Graphs 🧠🔍
+# PRISM: Path-guided Reasoning and Interpretation for Semantic Models 🧠🔍

 ## Overview